sanjanarjn/collab-hub/README.md

 # collab-hub
 Collab-Hub is an iOS app designed to simplify the open-source journey for beginners.
+This repository contains the source code for the backend APIs.

 It empowers users to customize their exploration by selecting:
 - Interest Area: Choose from various domains like science, commerce, etc.
 - Technical Focus: Define your preferred area, such as backend, frontend, mobile, web, etc.
 - Technology Stack: Specify your preferred programming languages and frameworks.